 The vast majority of cloud backup services also keep your data in at least two locations, to ensure that your data is safe against server errors or cyberattacks that could cause your data to be lost in one of the storage locations.

 However, depending on the type of data that is being backed up, you may want to ensure that you opt for a service that provides a zero-knowledge framework.
+Check out our guide on cloud back security issues for more information about potential problems with using a cloud backup.

 Many cloud backup services opt to retain control over the master key to their customers' encrypted files and folders themselves.
 This is done to ensure that the customer can recover their data even if they happen to forget their password and want to reset it.